Purpose drives profit, not the other way around. You don’t create purpose by making a profit; you make a profit by establishing a Noble Purpose.

 I was recently in Vegas, where a walk down The Strip is a marketing juggernaut.
 From the costumed characters tossing you coupons for the all-you-can-eat buffet, to the carnival-like barkers pitching you on the coolest show in town, everyone is trying to sell you something.
 And then there are the panhandlers.

 People want to make money.
 They also want to make a difference.
-Creating a culture of passion and purpose is how you do both.
+Bringing Noble Purpose into your work enables you to do both.

 The internal customer is a well-intended concept that drives mediocrity.
 Real customers are the people who pay you, and use your services; they’re the people that everyone in your organization should focus on.

 Goals are what you want to do.
 Culture is a critical element of how you get there.
 Be intentional and explicit about both.

 The leader’s job is to take fear off the table.
 You create a proactive culture by rewarding initiative.
 Make it known that you want people to challenge the status quo, and take risks.

 Next time you’re faced with a challenge, don’t default to an either/or mindset.
 Your brain may prefer a false dichotomy, but your spirit and the universe prefer the Power of AND